State Railway of Thailand: International services

 Until 2016, SRT operated international services to Butterworth in Penang, Malaysia, in conjunction with Malaysian state operator KTM.
 Direct trains from Bangkok now only run as far as Padang Besar, due to the opening of KTM ETS.

 Since 2021, there 3 return trains operate from Hat Yai Junction and terminate at Padang Besar across the Malaysia–Thailand border.
-SRT has also historically allowed operation of the Eastern and Oriental Express on their tracks which runs from Singapore to Bangkok and vice versa, although trips in 2024 did not enter Thailand.
+SRT has also historically allowed operation of the Eastern & Oriental Express on its tracks which runs from Singapore to Bangkok and vice versa, although trips in 2024 did not enter Thailand.

 A link across the First Thai–Lao Friendship Bridge to Thanaleng railway station, near Vientiane, opened in March 2009.
 In December 2010, following Chinese plans to extend their standard-gauge railway network to Xishuangbanna on the China–Laos border and further into Laos, the Thai government agreed to start negotiations on building a standard-gauge network.
 This would initially involve two lines: from Bangkok to the Lao border, and a longer line from Bangkok along the peninsula to the Malay border.
 In 2024, long distance overnight train services between Bangkok and Vientiane Khamsavath railway station were started.
 Shuttle trains to Udon Thani are also being operated in conjunction with the Lao National Railway.

 The rail link to Cambodia via Poipet from the railhead at Aranyaprathet was constructed in 1941, but was closed in 1961 due to strained Thai-Cambodian relations during the Cold War.
 The rail connection was repaired and reopened in April 2019.
 Cross-border services briefly ran until it was suspended by the outbreak of COVID-19.
-Currently, no cross-border services operate.
+Currently, no cross-border services operate. and due to war between border of Cambodia result to temporary out of service.

 Railway connections to Myanmar (Burma), notably the infamous Death Railway, are defunct.